 “IT and HR will be the deciding factors in whether a company is successful in the digital age."

 We wanted to tackle that question together and give stakeholders the chance to hear it from the experts.
 The salon brought in roughly 50 business leaders from diverse backgrounds, including human resources, education, tech and consulting.
 Led by our HR experts and innovation drivers, we got stuck into the most pressing questions around digitalization and agility.

 A short video of the guest speakers, hosts and attendees at our event.
 We look forward to the next one!

 Katharina Heuer brought her experiences as an HR pioneer and expert to the table, discussing the challenges and opportunities presented by digital transformation and innovative HR trends.
 Her keynote speech highlighted the importance of adapting to new workplaces, in which both power dynamics and working conditions are becoming less fixed.
 Rather than push against digitalisation, she encourages harnessing it to support new possibilities.
 For example, digital technologies provide easy ways to boost connectivity between independent or remote employees; and big data lets us make more informed decisions about our HR strategies.
 Digitalisation doesn’t detract from our values - it offers new pathways for those values to be upheld.

-CTS Eventim’s Vice President of HR and Organisational Transformation Denise Grieffenhagen discussed the ins and outs of managing a rapidly scaling multinational organisation.
+CTS Eventim’s Vice President of HR and Organizational Transformation Denise Grieffenhagen discussed the ins and outs of managing a rapidly scaling multinational organization.
 This was particularly relevant to anyone undergoing considerable internal growth alongside significant commercial success.
-Grieffenhagen shared Eventim’s experiences with digitalisation so far, including strategic questions they had had to ask themselves and best practises they had reached through their experimentation.
+Grieffenhagen shared Eventim’s experiences with digitalization so far, including strategic questions they had had to ask themselves and best practices they had reached through their experimentation.

 “Transformation is not only a practical reaction to change and uncertainty, but also an evolving, creative action with exciting possibilities.”